 The Atrisco Land Grant, from its beginning in 1703, used its lands for grazing.
 The first commercial development at Atrisco began on March 20, 1920, when David J. Metzgar, president of the Atrisco Board of Trustees, signed the first lease to an outside interest for the exploration and development of oil and gas.
-Oil and gas leasing would continue into the future and present day.

-Interest in exploration re-emerged in 2006, when Tecton Energy LLC, a Houston company took assignment of two leased parcels held by Westland with Sun Valley Energy and Great Northern Energy.
+Interest in exploration re-emerged in 2006, when Tecton Energy LLC of Houston took assignment of two leased parcels held by Westland with Sun Valley Energy and Great Northern Energy.
 Later the same year, SunCal Companies, of Irvine, Calif., acquired Westland.
 In this transaction, the buyers agreed to terms related to the mineral rights whereby 100% of the mineral interest rights to previous established leases would remain with Atrisco Oil & Gas and subsequent oil and gas contracts related to the remaining unleased acreage at the time of the real estate sale would be shared equally at 50% between Atrisco and SunCal.
 The Westland board decided to create a for-profit corporation for oil and gas proceeds; income would be paid to the new unitholders of Atrisco Oil and Gas.

 Subsequently, Westland formed a separate company, Atrisco Oil & Gas LLC, to own and manage the two leases with Tecton and any future leases on former Atrisco lands.
 Atrisco Oil and Gas also has certain rights to drill.